 Ryman Auditorium, the original home of the Opry, is hallowed ground.
 This is the exact spot where bluegrass was born.
 Since 1974, the weekly radio broadcast now takes place at the Grand Ole Opry.
 For true country music fans, the 'Behind The Curtains Tour' is a must.
 Mix with the country stars backstage and stand in the wings during the performance.
 Be sure to save time for the Johnny Cash museum.
 Dedicated to the Man in Black this is an intimate museum chronicling an amazing career.

-In the evening there is an endless selection of live music venues with bluegrass to rockabilly; country to rock n roll.
+In the evening there is an endless selection of live music venues from bluegrass to rockabilly; country to rock n roll.
 The talent is amazing and local honky tonks are full of hopeful performers, songwriters and musicians.
 You never know, you may discover the next big name!

 Your private sedan transfer departs mid-morning for a three-hour drive through the rolling hills and small towns of Tennessee to Memphis.
 Check-in to your hotel, a stone's throw from famous Beale Street, for three nights of music and some of the best BBQ in the world.

 By day, follow in the footsteps of Elvis around his beloved home, Graceland.
-For your added enjoyment of this bucket-list experience, we've included the VIP Graceland Entourage Pass which includes the all important front of line pass plus many other benefits as listed above in 'What's included'..
+For your added enjoyment of this bucket-list experience, we've included the VIP Graceland Entourage Pass which includes the all-important front-of-line pass plus many other benefits as listed above in 'What's included'..

 You'll also have time to visit Sun Studios which is guaranteed to send shivers down your spine as your guide recalls tales of Elvis, Johnny, Carl and Jerry Lee.
 Don't forget too the Rock n Soul Museum and Stax Museum of American Soul Music.